PattyHarris/Bootcamp-Week20-ecommerce/README.md

 1. To start we'll just copy what we did on the 'pages/admin/index.js'.
 2. Then, to make it 'prettier', the layout is modified to make it 2 columns when the screen is large, and add the product image and description.
-3. There should be checks for no image in the display:
+3. There should be checks for no image in the display - although I did add a 'No Image Available' png to the project which works just as well....

 ```
               <div>